viamrobotics/docs/docs/internals/kinematic-chain-config.md

 {{% alert title="Note" color="note" %}}

-Of the two methods, Viam prefers Spacial Vector Algebra over Denavit-Hartenberg.

-Viam wants roboticists to be able to specify link frames arbitrarily, which DH parameters are unable to guarantee.
+Of the two methods, we prefer Spacial Vector Algebra over Denavit-Hartenberg because it allows you to specify link frames arbitrarily, which DH parameters are unable to guarantee.
-We also want roboticists to be able to make their own robots and define new drivers, and incorrect SVA parameters are much easier to troubleshoot than incorrect DH parameters.
+Additionally, if you are making your own robot and defining new drivers, incorrect SVA parameters are easier to troubleshoot than incorrect DH parameters.

 {{% /alert %}}

-Reference this example <file>.json</file> configuration for each `kinematic_param_type`, as used by Viam's [Universal Robots](https://www.universal-robots.com/) [arm driver](https://github.com/viamrobotics/rdk/blob/main/components/arm/universalrobots/ur5e.json):
+This is an example <file>.json</file> configuration as used by Viam's [Universal Robots](https://www.universal-robots.com/) [arm driver](https://github.com/viamrobotics/rdk/blob/main/components/arm/universalrobots/ur5e.json):

 {{< tabs name="Kinematic Parameter Types" >}}
 {{% tab name="SVA" %}}